Brighton Marathon Finish Line on a glorious day with bright blue sky

 You can set up a free online fundraising page with Enthuse – the official online fundraising partner of London Marathon Events.

-No, we don’t have a medal opt-out policy for Brighton Miles.
-If you choose not to collect a medal once you’ve finished the event, it will be recycled within the UK, including the ribbon.
+As part of our sustainability goals, you’ll need to opt in to receive a medal when you enter the event.
+If you choose not to receive a medal, you’ll have the chance to take a unique Finish Line photo using one of our selfie frames.
+These bespoke selfie frames are reserved for finishers who have chosen not to receive a medal.
 All of our medals are made from recycled zinc alloy.
 The process, called zinc die-casting, is a more energy efficient manufacturing process compared to other metal die-casting processes, such as aluminium.
 We order medals in bulk to reduce freight movements (they are shipped by sea).
+Any leftover medals are recycled within the UK and the ribbons are recycled too.

 Are there pacers at the Brighton Miles?